-As Milwaukee's WITI-TV noted in its investigation of the crash involving 25-year-old Tanya Wetker -- who was arrested for suspected OWI (operating while intoxicated), despite being completely sober when the deputy hit her -- a drunken-driving arrest can be made based solely on the observations of a law-enforcement officer.
+As Milwaukee's WITI-TV noted in its investigation of the crash involving 25-year-old Tanya Weyker -- who was arrested for suspected OWI (operating while intoxicated), despite being completely sober when the deputy hit her -- a drunken-driving arrest can be made based solely on the observations of a law-enforcement officer.

 Generally, an officer who suspects a driver of a DUI performs field sobriety tests and other chemical tests to detect the presence of drugs or alcohol in a person's blood and measure their level of intoxication.

 However, when field-sobriety or chemical tests cannot be performed, an officer can still arrest you for DUI based on a reasonable belief that you have committed or are about to commit a crime.
 This belief known as "probable cause" is considered sufficient evidence to charge you with a crime, and essentially pits your word against the officer's in court.

 How Do You Prove the Officer Was Wrong?

 In Weyker's case, Milwaukee County "sent letters blaming her for the crash and threatening legal action if she didn't pay for the damage," WITI-TV reports.
 The county also failed to tell her about a key piece of evidence: video from an airport surveillance camera that showed the accident did not take place as the deputy had described it in his report.

 That's partly why, nearly a year after the 2013 crash, prosecutors declined to press charges.
 Weyker now wants the county to pay for her medical bills, and has filed a complaint against the deputy who wrongly arrested her, WITI-TV reports.